Start Printed Page 43713

 - Reporting and recordkeeping requirements

-For the reasons set forth in the preamble, 7 CFR part 959 is amended as follows:
+For the reasons set forth in the preamble, 7 CFR part 959 is proposed to be amended as follows:

 PART 959—ONIONS GROWN IN SOUTH TEXAS